josdejong/mathjs/docs/expressions.md

 Math.js contains a flexible and easy to use expression parser.
 The parser supports all data types, functions and constants available in math.js.

+Whilst the math.js library is aimed at JavaScript developers, the expression parser is aimed at end users: mathematicians, engineers, students, pupils.
+The syntax of the expression parser differs from JavaScript and the low level math.js library.

+This page is divided in two sections:

+- [Parsing and evaluation](#parsing-and-evaluation) describes how to parse and evaluate expressions with math.js
+- [Syntax](#syntax) describes how to write expressions.

+## Parsing and evaluation

-Expressions can be evaluated in various ways:
+Expressions can be parsed and evaluated in various ways:

 - Using the function [`math.eval(expr [,scope])`](#eval).
 - Using the function [`math.parse(expr [,scope])`](#parse).